USD$ 8,595 – USD$ 14,990

 Day 5: SPITZKOPPE – SWAKOPMUND (B/L/D)

-This morning we rise early for a sunrise shoot at Spitzkoppe as the first rays of sunlight hit the rocks.
-Mid-morning, we commence our 3-hour journey south-west to the coastal town of Swakupmond.
+This morning we rise early for a sunrise shoot at Spitzkoppe as the first rays of sunlight hit the granite peaks.
+After breakfast we make our way to the coastal town of Henties Bay where we enjoy lunch before heading north to Cape Cross Seal Colony, one of the largest colonies of Cape fur seals in the world.

 Day 6: SWAKOPMUND (B/L/D)

-Today we depart early with a packed breakfast for Walvis Bay where we seek out and photograph Great and Lesser Flamingos.
-We then enjoy a relaxing boat cruise around Walvis Bay, providing us an opportunity to see and photograph some of the local wildlife, such as pelicans, Cape Fur Seals, Dolphins and the local water birds including Flamingos.
+This morning we head south to Walvis Bay where we enjoy a relaxing boat cruise, providing us an opportunity to see and photograph some of the local wildlife, such as pelicans, Cape Fur Seals, Dolphins and the local water birds including Flamingos.

 Day 7: SWAKOPMUND – SOSSUSVLEI (B/L/D)